 - Ministry of Transport and Communications, whose responsibilities include broadband related legislation and the preparation of the broadband strategy.

-- Agency for Rural Affairs (Mavi), whose responsibilities include instructing on the implementation of the aid from the Rural Development Programme for Mainland Finland, electronic transactions and data systems, and aid payments.
+- Finnish Food Authority, whose responsibilities include instructing on the implementation of the aid from the Rural Development Programme for Mainland Finland, electronic transactions and data systems, and aid payments.

-- Finnish Communications Regulatory Authority (FICORA) is the aid-granting authority for broadband project funding as laid down in the Broadband Subsidies Act.
-In addition, FICORA’s broadband promotion related duties include user guidance, technical regulations and market surveillance.
+- Finnish Transport and Communications Agency (TRAFICOM) is the aid-granting authority for broadband project funding as laid down in the Broadband Subsidies Act.
+In addition, TRAFICOM’s broadband promotion related duties include user guidance, technical regulations and market surveillance.

 The BCO is a collaborative effort by different authorities; it is not a public authority and it does not have governmental functions.